6413/fan/README.md

 ### Windows
 1. Clone the repository: `git clone https://github.com/6413/fan.git`
 2. Using Visual Studio use fan.sln.
-Alternatively compile using clang++/g++ using make_imgui, make_pch, make, in order
+Alternatively compile using clang++ (currently not working for windows)

 ### Linux
 1. Install required dependencies